dompepin/swiftui-exploration/README.md

 Cons:
 * Cannot drag and drop between sections of the same list.
 * Having multiple lists on the same view does not offer a great user experience.
-* Cannot choose how to render the view you are dragging.

 ##### Drag and dropping using a VStack and NSItemProvider